kvutien/my_inappwebview/README.md

 # my_inappwebview

-The basic Flutter project template of Android Studio with flutter_inappwebview
+The basic Flutter project template of Android Studio with the plugin `flutter_inappwebview'

 ## How to reproduce the bug
 Pre-requisites: your `flutter doctor` shows something like this